top of page

 • Do the math; select the suitable unit:

-Add up your peak demand in gallons per minute and see which size of tank water heater will satisfy this peak requirement at the very coldest time of the year, i.e., when the difference between the inlet and outlet water temperatures will range as high as 30°F in the Sacramento regions.
+Add up your peak demand in gallons per minute and see which size of tank water heater will satisfy this peak requirement at the very coldest time of the year, when the difference between the inlet and outlet water temperatures can reach as high as 30°F in the Sacramento region.

 Size of Tank

 The two most common ways to measure the size of the water heater you need are shown in the charts below.
-The capacity of a water heater's tank can be based on the number of occupants or how many bathrooms are in the house.
+The capacity of a water heater's tank can be based on the number of occupants or the number of bathrooms in the house.
 Hot water usage at the peak hour of water demand should always be factored in regardless of the size of the house.

 The water heater should provide enough hot water at the highest usage demand of the day.
-Also, consider that the more showers you have, the greater the demand for hot water.
+Consider that the more showers you have, the greater the demand for hot water.
 Also, consider extraordinary hot water demands, such as large Roman bathtubs.

-Below is a typical gas or electric tank-type water heater; read more on All About Tankless for sizing on a gas tankless water heater.
+Below is a typical gas or electric tank-type water heater; for sizing on a gas tankless water heater, read more on All About Tankless.

 CHART 1: NUMBER OF PEOPLE RECOMMENDED SIZE OF TANK